This post may contain affiliate links.

 - 10 minutes before the bone broth is finished, add mushrooms, turmeric paste or turmeric powder.

-- When bone broth has cooled, fish out the bones; be sure to search for any small bones (I use my fingers).
+- When the bone broth has cooled, fish out the bones; be sure to search for any small bones (I use my fingers).

 Medicinal Mushroom Broth Recipes for Dogs

 - Portobello mushrooms